 Laurie Anderson: The Weather will be the largest-ever US exhibition of artwork by celebrated multimedia artist Laurie Anderson.
 Spanning her groundbreaking video and performance works from the 1970s to recent years, the exhibition will guide visitors through an immersive audiovisual experience in the Museum’s second-floor galleries.
-This dynamic survey will showcase the artist’s boundless creative process by highlighting time-based media, including To the Moon (2018), a 15-minute virtual reality work, as well as the largest exhibition of her paintings to date.
+This dynamic survey will showcase the artist’s boundless creative process by highlighting time-based media, as well as the largest exhibition of her paintings to date.
 The exhibition is organized by Hirshhorn Chief Curator Stéphane Aquin, Deputy Director Jaya Kaveeshwar, and the Museum’s former Robert and Arlene Kogod Secretarial Scholar, Curator of Media and Performance Art, Mark Beasley.

 Using the Museum’s prominent location on the National Mall, The Weather encourages viewers to reconsider the sociopolitical landscape.
 For more than four decades, Anderson has investigated pressing issues such as national identity, the climate crisis, and the effects of technology on human relationships, often inventing new ways of interacting with technology.
 The Hirshhorn’s exhibition will include landmark artworks that address these topics, including Habeas Corpus (2015), a video-sculpture that examines the experience of Mohammed el Gharani, who was detained at Guantánamo Bay throughout his adolescence, via multimedia storytelling.